dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**:

-Follow the instructions on the tool interface (see screengrab above)
+Follow the instructions in the right-hand panel of the tool interface (see screengrab above)

 **Click Run.**

-You can run subsequent years by then clicking  **Change parameters** and change the LULC  to the 2015 dataset and year to 2015. **Click Run.** Repeat this until you have run all the years you wish to run. .
+You can run subsequent years by then clicking  **Change parameters** and change the LULC to e.g. the 2015 dataset and year to 2015. **Click Run.** Repeat this until you have run all the years you wish to run.

 This should produce the following outputs on the map canvas: